(In this, the first of a two-part series, we explore the local history of jazz in Milwaukee. Coming in part two: The Present.)

 “I came across some people in Milwaukee that changed my life.
 One of them was a guy named ‘Lazlo’ Czimber.
 He was from Hungary and came to Milwaukee running from the revolution that was going on at the time.
 This guy was a brilliant piano player.
 He took me under his wing and we sang at some very important dates together at the Pfister.”

-The Pfister Hotel is one of the only places in Milwaukee that has continuously featured jazz music over the years.
+The Pfister Hotel is one of the only places in Milwaukee that has continuously supported jazz music over the years.
 On October 8, Jarreau will return to town to receive a lifetime achievement award at The Pfister Hotel.

 Unlike Jarreau, Manty Ellis never left Milwaukee and even opened his own music store, the Manty Ellis Music Center, on 1912 West Hampton Avenue.